 Catering staff will meet with you to understand your event and the type of food you would like to have.
 Catering staff can accommodate special dietary needs as well as customize a meal of local or organic ingredients.

-Our menu is available online at the ISU Dining website on the Catering link, or call us at (515) 294-2103, extension 1 to speak with one of our catering managers.
+Our menu is available online at the ISU Catering website, or call us at (515) 294-2103, extension 1 to speak with one of our catering managers.
 We look forward to working with you!